akky20/akky20/README.md

 <h1 align="center">Hi 👋!
 My name is Abhiroop </h1>

-- 👨🏻‍💻 I am Abhiroop, a passionate Developer based in India
+- 👨🏻‍💻 A passionate Developer based in India
 - 🎓 Currently pursuing BTech in Mechanical Engineering
 - ✨ Life centers around: Robots, Machine Learning, and Development.
 - 😄 Passionate about exploring and developing new tech domains.